zhems/Carma/README.md

 	node app.js

-In the same folder as app.js.
+in the same folder as app.js.
 Navigate to

 	localhost:8000

-In a browser to access the demo.
+in a browser to access the demo.

 ## Data Collection